niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 Once installation is complete, a dialog box will pop up informing you that Unity needs to be rebooted to enable the Input System backend, which you should do.

+???+ note "Input System Samples"
-NOTE: Once rebooted, you can return to the package to download some Input System sample scenes, which can be useful for figuring out how to work with it in future projects.
+    Once rebooted, you can return to the package to download some Input System sample scenes, which can be useful for figuring out how to work with it in future projects.
 You do not have to do that for this guide.

 ## Chapter 1: Scene Groundwork
 Our game's environment will be a long road (going in the positive Z-axis direction) with two walls to keep the player in.
 That is easy enough to accomplish with a plane and two cubes!